 Music was not something that Walker Hayes ever saw himself pursuing as a career.
 Describing himself as a “late bloomer music-wise”, he was persuaded by his father to perform at a local yacht club and after that, he fell in love.
-The journey was not easy for him, with some tough times along the way, but after a lot of hard work his songwriting and music is well and truly on its way to success.
+The journey wasn’t always easy for him, with some tough times along the way, but after a lot of hard work his songwriting and music is well and truly on its way to success.

 “You can feel the appreciation in the UK, and those are the people I want to play for.
 I can see myself releasing music here and trying new things for the fans.” – Walker Hayes